is an up and coming

 him harder than anybody ever had before.
 Mark's tuition

-and inspiration had a very positive effect on Victor and
+and inspiration had a very positive effect on Vic and

 his playing was beginning to become very polished